deep-bhatt/huawei-block-list/README.md

 ## How to contribute?

-If you've got more doamins to add this list, please put up an issue.
+If you've got more domains to add to this list, please put up an issue.